rust-lang/rfcs/text/0000-let-expression.md

 other bools.
 In fact the compiler will understand it via interpreting let as an expression, so why we force humans to understand it another way?

+Also, this RFC support use case of a new feature, approved but not stablized, called let-else. let-else is not consistent with if-let-chains and it has taken a completely different path.
+This RFC can replace let-else and so remove this inconsistency, without loss in expressive power.

 This proposal is also in-line with "everything is an expression" that we have in rust.

 ## Ergonomics

+*Note: This section use new syntax which you may not understand at this point.
+You can read [Guide-level explanation][guide-level-explanation] first.*

 It also available many super powers for us that can help decreasing rightward drift without adding to implementation and understanding complexity, and